-Events scheduled for later in the season will be evaluated as we reference the State of Indiana's "Back on Track" guidelines and timeline.
+Events already scheduled will be evaluated as we reference the State of Indiana's "Back on Track" guidelines and timeline.
 Future events, and Parkview Field's ability to host them, will be evaluated based on the circumstances at that time.

 03/14/2020 (10:53am): Pat O'Conner, Minor League Baseball President & CEO, released the following statement regarding the delay of Minor League Baseball Opening Day due to the coronavirus pandemic: